klaudia-nazarko/nlg-text-generation/README.md

 The goal of this project is to generate text of fairy tale using different approaches: Markov Chain, LSTM neural network and Transformers (GPT-2).
 Models are going to be implemented on a word-level.
 The content of fairy tales [scraped](web_scraper.ipynb) from the Internet will be used as a text corpus.

+Learn more from the article based on this project: [**Practical text generation using GPT-2, LSTM and Markov Chain**](https://towardsdatascience.com/text-generation-gpt-2-lstm-markov-chain-9ea371820e1e)

 ------

 **Table of contents:**